HelpBot Assistant

 Exporting Maps as base 64 string of the file

-The image can be exported as base64 string for the JPEG and PNG formats.
-The rendered Maps can be exported to image as a base64 string using the export method.
-There are four parameters required: image type, file name, orientation of the exported PDF document which must be set as null for image export and finally allowDownload which should be set as false to return base64 string.
+The map can be exported as a base64 string for the JPEG and PNG formats.
+The rendered map can be exported as a base64 string using the export method.
+This method requires four parameters: image type, file name, orientation (set to null for image export), and allowDownload (set to false to return the base64 string).

 <template>